bossman48/GLADIGATOR/Comparison-Open-Graph-Dataset/README.md

 ```

 ### 2. Run-Model
-This component trains and tests GLADIGATOR using the built graph files, then compares results with other methods on the OGB benchmark.
+This component trains and tests GLaDiGAtor using the built graph files, then compares results with other methods on the OGB benchmark.

 **Comparison Metrics:**